|

 Antigorite

-is a member of the Serpentine group of minerals that
+is a member of the Serpentine

-also includes Bowenite,
+also includes Chrysotile

-Lizardite and
+and

-Williamsite.
 Most Antigorite is opaque and fibrous but

 a few locations produce beautiful, translucent, pale